jschappet/personel_notebook/Timestamps/2025/04-April/2025-04-09-Wednesday.md

 ##### Something about circling today...
 - fine circle today without much drama.
 ##### One+ thing I accomplished today is...
-- [ ] Sent Guillaume the together docker file
+- [x] Sent Guillaume the together docker file
+- [x] filed federal taxes

 ##### One thing I'm struggling with today is...
 -

 ---
 # 📝 Notes
-Today I am celebrating...
+Today I am celebrating our cooperation on together.

-Struggle I'm having...
+Struggle I'm having keeping my bad eating habits at bay.

-Looking forward to...
+Looking forward to getting back to some rust projects as well

 ---
 ### Notes created today